Partition problem: Variants and generalizations

-Distinct partition is a variant in which all input integers are distinct.
-This variant is NP-hard too.

 Product partition is the problem of partitioning a set of integers into two sets with the same product (rather than the same sum).
 This problem is strongly NP-hard.

 Kovalyov and Pesch discuss a generic approach to proving NP-hardness of partition-type problems.

 Applications

 One application of the partition problem is for manipulation of elections.
 Suppose there are three candidates (A, B and C).
 A single candidate should be elected using a voting rule based on scoring, e.g. the veto rule (each voter vetoes a single candidate and the candidate with the fewest vetoes wins).
 If a coalition wants to ensure that C is elected, they should partition their votes among A and B so as to maximize the smallest number of vetoes each of them gets.
 If the votes are weighted, then the problem can be reduced to the partition problem, and thus it can be solved efficiently using CKK.
 The same is true for any other voting rule that is based on scoring.